IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **Q:** Having issues joining OS 12 devices to UMS 12 server running on Windows 11.
 How do I debug?

 **A:** UMS server is not supported on Windows 11.
-Please selected a supported OS and reinstall UMS.
+Please select a supported OS and reinstall UMS.
 [Supported Environment UMS 12.01.110](https://kb.igel.com/endpointmgmt-12.01/en/supported-environment-ums-12-01-110-81510942.html)

 -----